ebeneliason/easy-pattern/README.md

 is shown with a standard checkerboard pattern to compare the easing effect, and with a custom pattern intended to illustrate a potential application.

-You can try these examples yourself using the included [EasyPatternDemoSwatch](EasyPatternDemoSwatch.lua).
+You can try these examples yourself using the [EasyPatternDemoSwatch](EasyPatternDemoSwatch.lua).
 [See below](#demo-swatch) for instructions, as well as docs for [BitPattern](#defining-your-patterns) which enables the ASCII pattern representations seen in many of these examples.